yy311/yy311.github.io/index.md

 <b>News:</b>
-<p><small>Sept.
-2019 - Our paper "Data driven discovery of cyber physical systems" has been accepted by Nature Communications. </small></p>

 <p><small>Jun.
 2019 - IEEE Trans. on Mechatronics CFP: <a href="https://engineering.purdue.edu/TMECH/focus_sections/flyers/2020Oct_FS-AISM_CFP.pdf">AI-based Monitoring in Smart Manufacturing (AISM)</a>.
 I start to serve an AE in <a href="http://sites.bu.edu/tcns/editorial-board/associate-editors">IEEE Transactions on Control of Network Systems</a>.</small></p>